Teaching-Accessibility/course-project-colorguide/README.md

 <a name="UIDoc"></a>
 ## UI Documentation

 Each screen should have a screen ID, title, a description as to what system features the user and computer interaction represents, and explain the design guidelines you followed.
 Explain where simulated back end was used, if any, and provide rationale.

 <a name="instruction"></a>
 ### Screen 1: Instruction Window

-This is the instructions window for how to use the program, which popup when users click on the puzzle piece on Chrome Browser
+This is the instructions window for how to use the program, it comes up when users select to open the extension.

 <img width="181" alt="Instruction Window" src="https://user-images.githubusercontent.com/64702845/224153187-11395f76-86c2-480d-a16a-eaeb6944b2aa.png">

 ### Screen 2: Tool in use

-After toggle on the tool either through [Instruction Window](#instruction), or the shortcut `Alt Shift W`, a status label will appear in the top right corner.
-Now, users cannot interact with link and button anymore, but instead, wherever users click a label will be created
+After turning on the tool either through the [Instruction Window](#instruction), or the shortcut `Alt Shift W`, a status label will appear in the top right corner.
+Now, users cannot interact with buttons or links on the webpage, but instead, wherever users click a label will be created.

 There is no simulated back end.